datnguye/dbterd/docs/nav/guide/cli-references.md

 ### dbterd run --exclude (-ns)

 Exclusion criteria.
 Rules are the same as Selection Criteria.
-> Do not exclude any dbt models if not specified, supports multiple options
+> Does not exclude any dbt models if not specified, supports multiple options

 **Examples:**
 === "CLI"